 Campers need to choose high quality socks to prevent them against blisters.
 Pants, shirts and undergarments must be made of quick drying material to avid the chances of hiker experiencing hypothermia.
 Less frequent or casual campers will have to consider carrying clothes that are less heavy and can be carried without any strains.

 Step 4: Identify your cooking skills while opting for cooking equipment

 Stoves and cookware’s are customized and designed as per its usability.
 Lightweight stoves, comprising of single burner and offering muticooking features like baking steaming cooking in one pot is preferably good.
 Car campers may go for 2/3 burner stoves that can work well with the day to day kitchen pots.
 Keeping an all purpose fuel handy will be an added advantage.

-Assemble all your equipments and distinguish what items you want to carry and what items you can eliminate.
-It is advisable renting equipments rather than making purchases if you are not too frequent with camping.
+Assemble all your equipment and distinguish what items you want to carry and what items you can eliminate.
+It is advisable renting equipment rather than making purchases if you are not too frequent with camping.
 This may give you a clear idea about the equipment without burning your pocket.
 Purchase 2 sleeping bags that will serve you different weather conditions.
 Plus carry bug repellents, mosquito repellents, sunscreens etc to prevent yourself from unwanted elements and creatures.